DmGv23/tareadbp_puntitos/README.md

 Must-Have (+0.5)

+- Mandatory Input: Flight Id
-- Mandatory Fields: Customer, Flight, Booking Date, Customer First Name, Customer Last Name
+- The rest of the fields must be calculated: Customer Id, Customer First Name, Customer Last Name, Booking Date
 - The flights cannot be oversold.
-- There must be a GET endpoint by the bookingId, that must return all the data that was registered before.
+- There must be a `GET /flight/book/{id}` endpoint that must the booking information.

 Nice-To-Have (+0.2)